 Table of Contents

-Once in a Lifetime Tour of the Road to Hāna
+Once in a Lifetime Drive the Road to Hāna Guide

-On our first trip we opted for a small group tour with a guide, however we did a return trip with our rental car to trek the trails we missed with the guided tour.
+On our first trip, we opted for a small group tour with a guide.
+However, we did a return trip with our rental car to trek the outdoor trails we missed with the guided tour.

 This post may contain affiliate links, meaning if you purchase something through one of these links, we may earn a small commission at no extra cost to you!
 Read the full disclosure policy here.

-This was our first stop of the morning just outside Paia Town.
+This was our first stop of the morning, just outside Paia Town.
 Windsurfers around the world know the famous beach as the holy grail of windsurfing spots.
-Papa is the Hawaiian word for the flat table-like shelf of an exposed reef which fronts the beautiful golden sands of Ho’okipa.
-We stopped in for a while, watching the surf was incredible!
+Papa is the Hawaiian word for the flat, table-like shelf of an exposed reef which fronts the beautiful golden sands of Ho’okipa.
+We hung out, and the surfing was incredible to watch!

 Not too far down the road at mile marker 7 are the painted trees.
-They are natural, brightly colored, rainbow eucalyptus trees.
-Uniquely known for its gorgeous bark that peels away in strips revealing hues of green, blue and red.
-The mature trees may reach a height of 100 to a 150 feet.
+They are natural, brightly colored rainbow eucalyptus trees.
+Uniquely known for its gorgeous bark that peels away in strips, revealing hues of green, blue, and red.
+The mature trees may reach a height of 100 to 150 feet.
 The Ke’anae Arboretum also has a grove of trees, along with other unique species of plants.

-Note: There is now a sign stating private property, and they fenced the trail topped with barb-wire and flash flood warning signs.
+Note: There is now a sign stating private property, and they fenced the trail topped with barbed-wire and flash flood warning signs.

 Drive the Road to Hāna Stop – Waikamoi Nature Trail

-This trail at Mile marker 9 provides an opportunity to get out and stretch along the road to Hana.
+This trail at mile marker 9 provides an opportunity to get out and stretch along the road to Hana.
 It is a moderate 0.9 mile out and back trail.
 It takes about 30 minutes to walk.
-The biodiversity of this old growth cloud-forest is incredible.
+This old growth cloud-forest has an incredible amount of biodiversity.
 Lush vegetation and wildflowers line the jungle path.
-The smell from the eucalyptus trees was refreshing.
+The smell of the eucalyptus trees was refreshing.
 There are a few lookouts along the trail.
-The trail may be muddy after rain and you will need mosquito spray.
+The trail may be muddy after rain, and you will need mosquito spray.
 The trail does not reach the Waikamoi Falls.
-You can view it further them down the road however, we did not easily see it.
-Trees obscure its view it is only a small waterfall near mile marker 10 at the 1911 bridge.
+Though you can see it later, it wasn’t obvious to us.
+Trees obscure its view.
+It is only a small waterfall near mile marker 10 at the 1911 bridge.
 There is a larger waterfall above, but it requires a hazardous rock scramble through the dense tropical rainforest.

 Drive the Road to Hāna Stop-Ke’ane Peninsula-Home of Taro

-Many years ago a small village occupied rugged shoreline of the peninsula.
+Many years ago, a small village occupied the rugged shoreline of the peninsula.
 In 1946, a massive tsunami inundated the picturesque village.
-Triggered by a magnitude 8.6 earthquake off the Aleutian chain of Islands in Alaska, the wave reached 20-30 feet high when it hit the beach.
+Triggered by a magnitude 8.6 earthquake off the Aleutian chain of islands in Alaska, the wave reached 20-30 feet high when it hit the beach.
 The only surviving structure was the Old Stone Church, called “Ihi’ihio Iehowa o na Kaua” in Hawaiian.
 A massive lava flow from the Haleakala volcano created the peninsula with its signature black jagged rocks.

-Today Ke‘anae is a peninsula at mile marker 12 is renown as a major taro farm growing community.
+The peninsula of Ke‘anae, mile marker 12, is well-known for being a major taro farm community.
 We walked through the stunning volcanic basaltic rock formations that line the coast, watching the turbulent waves crashing.
 The giant waves mesmerized me.
 The eroded rocks create small tidal pools for marine life.

-Just past Kaumahina State Wayside Park at Mile marker 14 is the Honomanu Lookout has excellent views of the ocean before descending into the valley.
+At mile marker 14, past Kaumahina State Wayside Park, the Honomanu Lookout offers great ocean views before you start down into the valley.
 At mile marker 17, our guide stopped at the Halfway to Hana refreshment stand to have a sample of the banana bread.
-Just past Ke’anae Arboretum this is one of Maui’s hidden gems to try the pineapple smoothies!
+Just past Ke’anae Arboretum,this is one of Maui’s hidden gems to try the pineapple smoothies!

-More Waterfalls around the Every Turn in the Road
+More Waterfalls around Every Turn in the Road

 Awe-inspiring Hanawi Falls at mile marker 24 is a series of falls.
-During low flow times you can hike the area.
-The upper falls cascades 30 feet into a plunge pool.
-The lower cascade plummets 200 feet but is difficult to hike.
-The spring fed falls have a constant flow even during the summer months.
+During low flow times, you can hike the area.
+The upper falls cascade 30 feet into a plunge pool.
+The lower cascade plummets 200 feet, but is difficult to hike.
+This spring-fed falls have a constant flow even during the summer months.

-Near mile marker 25, this falls can only be photographed from above the bridge.
-However, there are splendid views of the pool from the bridge.
+Near mile marker 25, these falls can only be photographed from above the bridge.
+However, there are splendid view of the pool from the bridge.
 We stood on the bridge to look directly down at the top of the falls.
 Not as thrilling as the other waterfalls, but still worth the stop.

 Waiʻanapanapa State Park

-This beach has the most incredible views, and gorgeous black sand beach.
+This beach has panoramic views and a gorgeous black-sand beach.
 This was our favorite stop, a gorgeous tropical retreat.
 Wai’anapanapa means “glistening water”, and is located at mile marker 32.
 The park has restrooms, a campground, a picnic area and rental cabins.
-There’s lots of other interesting things to do in this 122 acre park.
+There’s lots of other interesting things to do in this 122-acre park.
 You can explore the lava tubes and legendary caves, anchialine pools, natural stone arches, sea stacks, and blowholes.
 Surrounded by volcanic lave rock cliffs, you get amazing views of Pa’iloa beach from the headlands.

-We descended a short trek to the small sand beach.
-The deep blue color of the ocean contrasts with the black pebbled beach, just listen to waves crashing against the jagged shoreline.
-The sand is actually small pebbles that feel unique in between your toes.
-We could see why swimming here can be dangerous with the rough surf.
-Walk east to the lava tube, ducking our heads inside the cavern opens into a large room.
-Natural skylights in the ceiling illuminated the dark room.
-Definitely make sure to take the path up the cliffs on the far side of the beach.
-Venturing further down the rocky shoreline to the blowhole is worth the effort if the surf and tide are high.
-Today we got to see it shoot short streams of water.
-However, it was not very impressive.
+Walk east to the lava tube, ducking your head as the cavern opens into a large room.
+Natural skylights in the ceiling illuminate the otherwise dark space.
+Be sure to take the path up the cliffs on the far side of the beach.
+Venturing farther down the rocky shoreline to the blowhole is worth the effort if the surf and tide are high.
+Today, we saw it shoot short streams of water; however, it wasn’t very impressive.

-Note: they have implemented a ticketed entry system for the 2021 season.
+Note: they have implemented a ticketed entry system.
 It requires advanced reservations at least one day in advance and only 14 days.
 You pay $10 for your vehicle and an additional $5 per person in the vehicle.

 There’s a wonderful variety of merchandise,